Katniss Everdeen: Background

 Katniss and her family live in the futuristic nation of Panem, located on the continent once known as North America, which was destroyed in a global catastrophe.
 Panem is run by an all-powerful city called the Capitol, located in the Rocky Mountains, which is surrounded by 12 districts, each having a specific purpose in supplying something to the Capitol.
 The story starts in District 12, Katniss's home, the coal-mining district.
 District 12, in the Appalachian Mountains, is the poorest of the districts, and Katniss lives with her mother and sister in the poorest part of town, known as the Seam.

 Katniss's father, a coal miner, was killed in a mine explosion when Katniss was 11.
 After his death, Katniss's mother went into a deep depression and was unable to take care of her children.
 On the brink of starvation a few weeks before her twelfth birthday Katniss wandered into the richer part of town, hoping to steal some scraps from the garbage bins of rich merchants.
 The baker's son, Peeta, whom she did not know, took a beating from his mother for intentionally burning two loaves of bread, knowing that he would be told to throw them out.
 He was told to give the two loaves of bread to the pig but instead gave them to Katniss.
 Katniss took them home to her family, who had not eaten in days.
 The bread gave them hope and kept them motivated, leaving Katniss feeling resentfully indebted to Peeta.

 A few days after the incident with the bread, Katniss decided to go into the woods surrounding her district to hunt illegally and gather plants to eat, which was how her father had gotten most of the family's food before he died.
 There, she met a boy named Gale Hawthorne.
 Together, they provide for both their families and develop a strong friendship.
+Before Katniss went into the 74th Hunger Games, she told Prim that Gale would bring her game and edible plants, to let them pull through this terrible time.

 Katniss's mother slowly surfaces from her depression and is able to return to her job as an apothecary, and Katniss makes an effort to forgive her.
 However, despite her mending relationship with her mother, strong friendship with Gale, and the increasingly strong affections she gains for Peeta, Katniss remains adamant that Prim, her younger sister, is "the only person she's certain she loves".